halfminami/ssg-lbl/README.md

   - heading starts with `r/#+ /`
     - id is generated with its content (template won't get expanded)
     - collected for table of contents
+      - not available in frontmatter because it needs scanning the whole file might prepend it
   - ul starts with `- `, `+ ` or `* ` and can be nested
   - ol starts with `r/\d+\. /` and can be nested
   - codeblock starts with triple backticks (not indent) and characters inside are escaped